MartinaP87/onlyevents87/README.md

 - Responsive design
 - View profiles that are going/interested in the event page

-#### Epics and user stories
+### Epics and user stories

 **Epic 1 - Main events page**

 - As a logged-in user, I can create events so that other users with my same interests can participate.
-- As an event owner, I can edit and delete my event so that I can make corrections or update my event after it was created.
+- As an event owner, I can edit and delete my event so that I can make corrections or update it after it was created.
 - As a logged-in user, I can view the details of an event so that I can learn more about it.
 - As a user, I can view the events ordered from the farthest in the future so that I can view the events in chronological order.
 - As a user, I can keep scrolling through the events on the site, that are loaded for me automatically so that I don't have to click on "next page".
 - As a user, I can view a navbar from every page so that I can navigate easily between pages.

 **Epic 2 - Comments**

 - As a logged-in user, I can add comments to an event so that I can share my thoughts about the event.
 - As a logged-in user, I can read comments left by users under events so that I can read what other users think about the events.
 - As a comment owner, I can edit and delete my comment so that I can make corrections after my comment was created.

 **Epic 3 - Profiles**

 - As a logged-in user, I can edit my profile so that I can change my profile picture, interests, and bio.
 - As a logged-in user, I can update my username and password so that I can change my display name and keep my profile secure.
 - As a logged-in user, I can follow and unfollow other users so that I can see and remove events by specific users in my events feed.
 - As a user, I can see a list of the most followed profiles so that I can see which profiles are popular.

 **Epic 4 - User account**

 - As a user, I can create a new account so that I can access all the features for signed-up users.
 - As a user, I can sign in to the app so that I can access functionality for logged-in users.
 - As a user, I can tell if I am logged in or not by the look of the navigation bar so that I can log in if I need to.

-**Epic 5 - Admin fuctionalities**
+**Epic 5 - Admin functionalities**

 - As an admin, I can create categories so that other users can add a category to the event they create.
 - As an admin, I can edit and delete categories so that I can make corrections or update the category after it was created.
 - As an admin, I can view the categories list so that I can see which new categories I can add.